A Level-Set Immersed Boundary Method for Reactive Transport in Complex Topologies with Moving Interfaces: Problem Formulation

 The interface velocity, defined by \eqref{eq:IntvelocityDimless} and due to the chemical reaction at the solid-fluid interface \eqref{bc:reactiveBC}, satisfies the level-set equation

-where $\mathbf{u}_{\Gamma}$ is the interface velocity.
+where $\mathbf{u}_{\Gamma}$ is the dimensionless interface velocity.
 It is worth emphasizing that the computation of the normal vector \eqref{eq:normal}, the interface velocity \eqref{eq:IntvelocityDimless} and reactive boundary condition \eqref{bc:reactiveBC} at the interface all depend upon the level set function property to remain a signed distance function.
 However, in general, the level set function ceases to hold its signed distance function property as it evolves in time \cite{osher2001level}.
-A reinitialization process is therefore adopted to project the new level set to a signed distance function, while preserving the zero level set location according to \cite{sussman1994level}
+A reinitialization process is therefore adopted at every level-set time step to project the new level set to a signed distance function, while preserving the zero level set location according to \cite{sussman1994level}

 where $\tau$ is a pseudo-time step and $\phi^0$ is the level set function obtained after solving \eqref{eq:levelset}.
 Equation \eqref{eq:reinit} needs to be solved up to the pseudo-time steady state.